 The narrator knows less than the characters.
 He acts a bit like a camera lens, following the protagonists' actions and gestures from the outside; he is unable to guess their thoughts.
-Again, there is restriction
+Again, there is restriction a purely formal criteria

 64) what are the Levels of narration? who speaks?